 Highway 50 has reopened eastbound between Montcalm Street and Des Draveurs Bridge.

-As a reminder, both lanes of Highway 50 westbound, between De La Gappe Boulevard and Montcalm Street, remain open. - The speed limit permitted in this area is 50 km/h.
+As a reminder, both lanes of Highway 50 westbound, between De La Gappe Boulevard and Montcalm Street, remain open.

 Access ramps from Saint-Louis Street are still closed.